RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Different assignments in MTH 225 have different levels of acceptable collaboration.
 These are detailed below. **It's your job to read these carefully, know what is acceptable and what is not acceptable on each kind of assignment, and stay within bounds.**

 - On *Class Prep*, you are **allowed and encouraged to collaborate with others** as long as your responses reflect your own understanding and are not merely copied from another.
-Remember, these are only graded on completeness and effort, and mistakes are not penalized.
+Remember, these are only graded on completeness and effort, and mistakes are not penalized, so don't copy!
+It will only make you lost in class.
 - On *Application/Analysis sets*, you **are allowed** (in fact, expected) **to work on these in groups during class time first**.
 You can, and should, use your group work as the basis for your individual writeup.
 However, **they must be finished individually with no collaboration beyond what took place in class**.
 For example if you need to talk with one of your group members to clarify something they said during class, that is OK; but it is not OK to question that person further about work that didn't take place during class, or to continue working as a group outside of class beyond your class work.
 - On *Checkpoints*, you will take these individually in class and **no collaboration is allowed at all**.
 Additionally **your use of technology is restricted to a basic scientific or graphing calculator**.
 - On *AEPs*, you are **allowed to engage in general discussions of strategy only with others, but no collaboration on the details of a problem are allowed.**.

-**Definition of "others" in these policies:** Collaboration with "others" includes current students in your section of MTH 225; students in other sections of MTH 225; former students from MTH 225; discussion-oriented websites like StackExchange or Reddit; and artificial intelligence applications such as ChatGPT.
+**Definition of "others" in these policies:** Collaboration with "others" includes current students in your section of MTH 225; students in other sections of MTH 225; former students from MTH 225; discussion-oriented websites like StackExchange or Reddit; and artificial intelligence applications such as Bard and ChatGPT.
 The intention here is that **the work you submit is your thinking, not someone or something else's.**

 I have no interest in creating a police state in your course.
 But I am obliged to investigate any evidence I percieve in which a student is submitting work that does not faithfully represent their own understanding.
 This investigation may involve discussions about the work or a request to reproduce the work or something like it, in a face-to-face meeting.